rochefca/DIETNETWORK_private/README.md

 Pytorch implementation of DietNetwork (https://arxiv.org/abs/1611.09340)

 ## Files
-- **Genotypes**: File of genotypes in tab-separated format.
-One sample per line with its genotypes in additive encoding format for every SNPs (qst column is sample ids).
-Missing genotypes can be encoded NA, ./. or -1
+- **Genotype**: File of samples and their genotypes (genotypes = {0,1,2}, additive encoding) in tab-separated format.
+One sample per line, first column are sample ids and other columns are samples genotypes for every SNPs.
+Missing genotypes can be encoded with *NA*, *./.* or *-1*.
-- **Labels**
-    - Class labels
-    - Regression labels
+- **Labels**: Samples and their labels in tab-separated format.
+One sample per line, first column are sample ids followed by their label.
+    - **Class labels**: used to compute the embedding (in classification and regression tasks) and used as prediction in classification task
+    - **Regression labels**: used as prediction in regression task
 - **Config**

 ## Usage
-1. Create Dataset
-2. Partition data into folds
-3. Compute embedding
-4. Compute input features statistics
-5. Train

-## 1. Create Dataset
+### Create Dataset
-Create a hdf5 file using genotypes and labels files.
+Create a hdf5 dataset from genotype and label files.
 ```
+python create_dataset --help

-usage: create_dataset.py [-h] --exp-path EXP_PATH --task
+usage: create_dataset.py [-h] --exp-path EXP_PATH --genotypes GENOTYPES
-                         {classification,regression} --genotypes GENOTYPES
                          --class-labels CLASS_LABELS
                          [--regression-labels REGRESSION_LABELS]
                          [--ncpus NCPUS] [--out OUT]